 A medical coder is one line of work that is often overlooked in this sector.
 However, it is currently among the fastest-growing professions in the healthcare industry.

 The rise of medical coders is also an emerging trend in healthcare outsourcing.
-This is mainly due to the fact that more and more facilities are adopting the use of Electronic Health Records (EHRs).
+This is mainly due to the fact that more and more facilities are adopting the use of electronic health records (EHRs) to replace their traditional paper-based medical records.

-Although this is a non-patient facing job, it is a crucial role in the revenue cycle management of healthcare establishments.
+Although a medical coder is a non-patient-facing job, it plays a crucial role in the revenue cycle management of healthcare establishments.

-If you are looking to jumpstart your career as a medical coder, let this article serve as your guide in your get-go.
+If you are looking to jumpstart your career as a medical coder, let this article serve as your guide from the get-go.

 What is a medical coder?

 A medical coder is someone who is responsible for translating practitioners’ reports into universal medical alphanumeric codes.
 Medical coding is performed every time a patient visits their physician.

-As a medical coder, you will be required to review patient records and ensure that all information is translated correctly, especially during the billing process.
-More so, at the same time, keeping the accuracy and consistency of codes.
+As a medical coder, you will be required to review medical records and ensure that all information is translated correctly, especially during the billing process.
+Keeping the accuracy and consistency of codes is also essential for those involved in medical coding.

 It is also used in maintaining patient records.
 More importantly, it is basically how medical practitioners get paid.

-Your translated medical code should inform the payer of the following information:
+Your translated medical codes should inform the payer of the following information:

 - Medical supplies, treatments, and other services that the patient received

 - Situation or medical condition (if any) that affected the services or treatments provided

-In terms of patient records, it can be in various forms such as: medical procedures, healthcare diagnosis, equipment and other medical services.
+In terms of patient records, it can be in various forms such as medical procedures, healthcare diagnoses, equipment, and other medical services.

-To become a medical coder you need to have in-depth knowledge on physiology, anatomy, pharmacology, disease processes, including different classification systems.
+To become a medical coder, you need to have in-depth knowledge of physiology, anatomy, pharmacology, and disease processes, including different classification systems for medical codes.

 As a medical coder, you will also be required to acquire specific certifications.
-You should also be up-to-date of the changes and updates on the coding standards.
+You should also be up-to-date on the changes and updates in the coding standards.
+This also ensures a smooth process for your medical biller.